Hunting in Kaitoke

 Hunters are welcome in much of Kaitoke Regional Park to help control deer, goats and pigs which harm native plants and wildlife.
 A hunting permit is required.

-A permit is needed to hunt in Kaitoke Regional Park’s designated hunting area.
+A permit is needed to hunt in the Kaitoke Regional Park designated hunting areas.
 You must show this permit if asked by a Greater Wellington Regional Council authorised officer.

 There are two different kinds of hunting permit and the designated hunting area for each type of hunting is different: